ionos-cloud/terraform-provider-ionoscloud/docs/resources/apigateway.md

 ```

-The resource can be imported using the `apigateway_id`, for example:
+The resource can be imported using the `gateway_id`, for example:

 ```
-terraform import ionoscloud_apigateway.example {apigateway_id}
+terraform import ionoscloud_apigateway.example {gateway_id}
 ```